RackEmApp/releasenotes/README.md

 ***Platform** - 3rd June 2025*
  - Added ability to issue penalties for competition groups/singles leagues
  - Added ability for you to record frame penalties that impact Frame Difference
+ - Added setting for "Allow competition entry for your league players only"
  - Fixed issue deleting users when related records in deletedplayerlog
  - Fixed issue with the croydon rankings page